argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

     If the `project` field in your ApplicationSet is templated, developers may be able to create Applications under Projects with excessive permissions.
     For ApplicationSets with a templated `project` field, [the source of truth _must_ be controlled by admins](./Security.md#templated-project-field)
     - in the case of git generators, PRs must require admin approval.
-    - Git generator does not support Signature Verification For ApplicationSets with a templated `project` field.

 ## Git Generator: Directories